razamehar/political_leaning_news_detection_backend/README.md

 # Political Leaning Detection in News Headlines
 This project aims to analyze political bias in mainstream media by classifying news articles from various outlets as right-leaning, centrist, or left-leaning.
 The goal is to assess potential biases within these news sources and provide insights into their political orientations.
-The implementation leverages transformers for sequence classification, alongside tools for preprocessing, training, and evaluating machine learning models.
+The implementation leverages transformer for sequence classification, particularly fine-tuning BERT with Low-Rank Adaptation (LoRA).
+Post-training quantization (PTQ) was used to optimize the model’s performance.

 ## Possible Use Cases
 ### Helping people understand news bias